Coalition for Healthy Campus Food and Beverages

 In 2019 the Coalition for Healthy Campus Food and Beverages:

 - Hosted a Healthy Campus Food and Beverages Innovation Challenge April 26 and 27, 2019, to draw on our extensive campus expertise through a hackathon-style event to address the question: How can we uplift UC Berkeley values by advancing corporate responsibility with food beverage vendors while simultaneously finding viable, creative solutions to ensuring vital financial support to UC Berkeley programs?
-This process will be continued through the Coalition for Healthy Campus Food and Beverages Fall 2019 Case Design Course which is taught by Rosalie Z. Fanshel, Program Manager at the Berkeley Food Institute.
+This process was continued through the Coalition for Healthy Campus Food and Beverages Fall 2019 Case Design Course which is taught by Rosalie Z. Fanshel, Program Manager at the Berkeley Food Institute.

 Interested in getting more involved?
 We invite you to join the Coalition for Healthy Campus Food and Beverages meetings.
 For more information contact: Rosalie Z. Fanshel, Program Manager, Berkeley Food Institute, email@example.com, or Joyce Lee, Campus Food Equity and Inclusion Policy Fellow, at firstname.lastname@example.org.